CodeMaverick-143/My-Portfolio/README.md

 - **Slick Animations**: Smooth animations for elements as you scroll.
 - **Interactive Design**: Hover effects and transitions to keep users engaged.

-Feel free to provide any feedback or additional sections you would like to include.
+Feel free to provide any feedback or additional sections you would like to include....